TimSusa/cliptor/README.md

 NOTE: Due to a lack of support from Apple, Safari and every Browser on iOS Devices is NOT supported.

 Furthermore, consider downloading and installing the actual release on your machine, because features like drag and drop of audiofiles and saving to a preset are supported here.
-The Webdemo is just only for supposed to be a light show case.
+The Webdemo is just only supposed to be a light show case.

 ## Download and Install